Pitch To Us

 • Send in pitches without reading articles published on the publication.

-• Miss the 10-day submission deadline after pitch approval.
+• Miss the deadline after pitch approval.
 Your piece is likely to not get published.
-This means you’re likely to not get paid (there are of course exceptions).
+This means you’re likely not to get paid (there are, of course, exceptions).

 • Overlook our focus on empowerment and transparency for African women.